Exploring the Potential of a Business Blog

 2. Blog Regularly

-Blogging is a long-term strategy, so don’t be disheartened if your first few blogs don’t appear to make much of an impact.
-Just remember that businesses providing regular SEO enriched blogs receive up to 8 times more traffic than those that don’t.
+Blogging for business is a long-term strategy, so don’t be disheartened if your first few blogs don’t make much of an impact.
+Just remember that businesses providing regular, SEO enriched blogs receive up to 8 times more traffic than those that don’t.
 4 blogs per month is the minimum for any impact, and the more blogs you write, the more quickly you’ll see results.

-3. Post Your Blogs on Google My Business
+3. Post Your Blogs on Your Google Business Profile

-A great way to advertise your blogs is by providing a snippet and link on what Google call their ‘Knowledge Graph’.
-This is a panel of information about your business that appears on screen when your company name is searched.
-You can add links and snippets to this panel via your Google My Business page.
+A great way to advertise your business blogs is by providing a snippet and link on what Google call their ‘Knowledge Graph’.
+This is a panel of information about your business that appears when your company name is searched.
+You can add links and snippets to this panel via your Google Business Profile.

 4. Social Media

 Local businesses tend to build lively and engaged followings on social media.
-Facebook and Twitter are great platforms for sharing your blogs, therefore, and learning what it is that followers want to find out about.
+Facebook, or Twitter are great platforms for sharing your blogs, therefore, and suggesting that people share them if they find them useful.
 If you’re a B2B business your blogs can be shared in a variety of ways on LinkedIn.
 You can post in groups, or on your business page, or as an article.